 Some of the most common relationship problems include:

 - Financial – Everyone has a unique way in which they are brought up, which influences how they think about money.
 When it comes to finances, couples often disagree on how the importance of money is viewed, have different spending habits, or have different financial resources.

-- Intimacy - Partners have different wants and needs when it comes to being intimate.
+- Intimacy - Partners have different wants and needs when it comes to being their sex life.
 These discussions are always important to have to ensure both parties are comfortable with the level of intimacy in a relationship, and they should work to make sure there is always ongoing consent, enthusiasm, and specified agreement as to what goes on in an intimate setting in a relationship.